 No more howling cats surrounding the house

 She will be a happier cat in the long run

 Money Solves a Few Things

 We haven’t much in wealth or we may be tempted to offer money to anyone to keep us from having to go.
-However in this situation, my honey’s Mom really wants HIM and not some hireling.
-This is one of those situations were even if we had money it would do little to help.
+However, in this situation, my honey’s Mom really wants HIM and not some hireling.
+This is one of those situations where even if we had money it would do little to help.
 It is our presence that is wanted and needed.
 Sure there are other siblings that can pitch in, but my husband’s Mom really derives joy from seeing him in person; especially since we don’t make there very often.